 Framed by the mountains of the Simonsberg, this lovely estate is run by the Back family, well known for producing great wines of good value.
-Backsberg has a comprehensive range of red and white wines and a very fine brandy made from chenin blanc.
-Among the wines to look out for are the 2003 Babylons Toren Chardonnay, the 2003 Babylons Toren red blend, and the 2007 Special Late Harvest.
-It also produces three kosher wines that are palatable: an unwooded chardonnay, a merlot,
+Backsberg has a comprehensive range of red and white wines and a very fine brandy made from Chenin Blanc.
+Among the wines to look out for are Backsberg Family Reserve White 2009 and the Backsberg Family Reserve Red 2008.
+It also produces five kosher wines that are palatable: an unwooded Chardonnay, a Merlot, a Kiddush, a sparking

-and a Pinotage.
+MCC Brut, and a Pinotage.
 The restaurant does a lamb spit every lunch, so you can taste some excellent wines before digging in to a typical South African meal.
-Breakfasts are now available from 9:30 onwards, and the estate has self-guided cellar tours.
+The estate has self-guided cellar tours.
 Concerned about climate change and the environment, the Back family has put measures in place to reduce the farm's carbon footprint.
 They've done a good job, and Backsberg is the first carbon-neutral wine estate in South Africa.
 Here's hoping others will soon follow suit.
-On the odd occasion—and depending how busy everybody is—a tractor ride can be arranged ahead of time for children.

 WR1 (Simondium Rd.), between R44 and R45, Paarl, 7624, South Africa